Instruments

 • Dripsy (#1)

-Built in 2016.
 My first violin!
 This is a copy of the Stradivarius Messiah.
 I learned a ton on this one and the build went very well.
 The varnish?
 Not so much!
 Some drips formed and although I could have stripped it all off and tried to re-varnish I decided to leave it as it is.
 I named it “Dripsy” after one of my favorite Irish polkas.

 Not for sale